-The Master of Philanthropy and Nonprofit Leadership (MPNL) and the Graduate Diploma in Philanthropy and Nonprofit Leadership (DPNL) programs offer a specialized set of knowledge, skills and peer-to-peer learning for leadership track positions – as innovators and change-makers – in the nonprofit and philanthropic sector.
+The Master of Philanthropy and Nonprofit Leadership (MPNL) program and the Graduate Diploma in Philanthropy and Nonprofit Leadership (DPNL) program offer a specialized set of knowledge, skills and peer-to-peer learning for leadership track positions – as innovators and change-makers – in the nonprofit and philanthropic sector.
 The MPNL cohorts include both experienced and aspiring professionals in this field.
 The DPNL program is intended to enable working professionals to upgrade their knowledge and skills; students may be able to apply the DPNL credits towards the MPNL program.

 Graduates are capable of critical, audacious thinking.
 They understand emerging trends and issues in the complex world of philanthropy and nonprofits, both nationally and globally — and they apply their knowledge to solve real-world problems.
 Graduates find advanced leadership positions with a wide range of nonprofits, foundations, governments, social enterprises and companies.
 You can read examples on the Alumni page of PANL Perspectives.

 The MPNL and DPNL programs begin in the summer term with a preparatory online component starting in May (with course readings, discussion forums and some pre-assignments) followed by a two-week Summer Institute at Carleton University in the summer.
 The rest of the programs are completed through engaged online learning, hybrid learning (combined in-class and virtual), or intensive one-week classes, and a second Summer Institute for MPNL students.
 MPNL and DPNL students take classes together; the only difference between the programs is length.

 Master’s (MPNL) program length: five terms (full time); and 10 terms (part time).